TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Introduction.rst

 Introduction & Basics
 =====================

+.. _extension-documentation-files:

-About Extension Documentation
+Extension Documentation Files
 =============================

-The documentation for all extensions is structured in the same way: The extension contains a directory `Documentation` with at least the following files:
+The documentation for extensions is structured in a similar way as the documentation for official manuals.

-* `Index.rst` : contains text to be rendered on the startpage and the toctree
-* `Includes.txt` : some basic definitions for sphinx
-* `Settings.cfg` : settings

-In addition, the `composer.json` of your extension should require the relevant version(s) of `typo3/cms-core`.

-Finally, to trigger documentation rendering you should add `https://docs-hook.typo3.org/` as a webhook to your public repository.
-Make sure to set the content type to `application-json`.

-These are the same files and general principles that apply to any documentation project.
-See :ref:`general-conventions-dir-and-filenames` for more information.
+See :ref:`general-conventions-dir-and-filenames` for more details on these files.

 See https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual for an example.

-The Documentation may deviate from this recommendation, for example it may consist of only one `Readme.rst` or `Readme.md`.
-See :ref:`supported-filenames-and-formats`.
-Please note that using this has some drawbacks and it is recommended to use the files as described in :ref:`general-conventions-dir-and-filenames`.
+See :ref:`writing-doc-for-ext-from-scratch` if you want to start extension documentation right now.

 About TYPO3 Extensions
 ======================